Caryomyia flaticrustum

 Life Cycle

-Females lay on hickory leaves; induce formation and feed within the developing gall tissue. occurs within the gall. emerge to mate and oviposit on new foliage.
+Females lay on hickory leaves; larvae induce gall formation and feed within the developing gall tissue. occurs within the gall. emerge to mate and oviposit on new foliage.
 The likely has one per year, though this is inferred from related Caryomyia species.

 Ecological Role